Harry Oakes: Investigation and trial

 The two American detectives were, in theory, called upon to assist Bahamian law enforcement, but to the dismay of the local police, they completely took over the investigation.
 The two American policemen had forgotten their fingerprint kits in Miami, and in any case, the local Bahamas police force did have fingerprint kits available right in Nassau.
 By evening on the second day of the investigation, 36 hours after Oakes' body was discovered, they had arrested Oakes' son-in-law, Count Alfred de Marigny.
 De Marigny had eloped with and married Oakes' daughter Nancy in New York City (where she was studying), without her parents' knowledge, two days after her 18th birthday, in 1942.
-Once she had reached age 18, Nancy no longer needed her parents' permission to wed.
+Once she had reached the age of 18, Nancy no longer needed her parents' permission to wed.
 De Marigny, 14 years older, had met Nancy at the Nassau Yacht Club, where he was a prominent competitive sailor.
 The two had been dating for a couple of years before their marriage, without her parents apparently fully realizing the seriousness of their relationship.
 De Marigny was thought to have been on bad terms with Oakes, due to de Marigny's playboy manners and lack of a meaningful career, the fact that he had been married twice before for short periods to wealthy women, and that he had not asked Oakes' permission to marry Nancy.
-Oakes and de Marigny had quarreled on several occasions, witnessed by other people.
+Oakes and de Marigny had quarrelled on several occasions, witnessed by other people.

 When Nancy was informed of her father's death and her husband's arrest, she was in Miami on her way for the summer to study dance with Martha Graham at Bennington, Vermont.
 It was her great friend Merce Cunningham who gave her the bad news.
-She then traveled to Bar Harbor, Maine, the family's summer home, to join her mother, at her husband's request.
+She then travelled to Bar Harbor, Maine, the family's summer home, to join her mother, at her husband's request.
 But Nancy soon returned to Nassau and began to organize her husband's defence.
 She was convinced that de Marigny was innocent and stood by him when many others, including her family, believed him guilty.
-The young countess soon became a favourite with the press worldwide for her auburn hair, deep-set eyes, fine figure and mild resemblance to Katharine Hepburn.
+The young countess soon became a favourite with the press worldwide for her mild resemblance to Katharine Hepburn.
 The murder managed to knock the war off the front pages temporarily.
 Nancy spent heavily to hire a leading American private investigator, Raymond Schindler, to dig deeply into the case, and a prominent British-trained Bahamian lawyer, Godfrey W. Higgs, to defend her husband.
 They eventually found serious flaws in the prosecution's case.